skuldexter-web/Viking-AI/README.md

 ## SSH + Mobile (Termius / Tailscale)

-This tool is built for SSH-only terminal use.
-Everything works over a plain SSH connection.
+This tool is built for SSH terminal use.
+Everything works over a plain SSH connection. ( works on vps with tailscale on your own phone in a terminal app that supports ssh )

 **GUI apps** (Chrome, Wireshark, Burp Suite) need a display.
 Over SSH, VIKING will detect this and suggest CLI alternatives automatically.
 To enable GUI forwarding: